 For more ideas on deep stretch yoga for athletes, read “17 Restorative Yoga YouTube Practices to Revive You.”
 Your body will say thank you.

 Five weeks of mindfulness for athletes and hatha yoga sessions were used in the Goodman, Kashdan, Mallard, and Schumann study, “A brief mindfulness and yoga intervention with an entire NCAA Division I athletic team: An initial investigation.”

 The team found that “participants reported greater mindfulness, greater goal-directed energy, and less perceived stress than before the intervention.”

 Hatha yoga was also the focus of the Sharma, Kendrick, and Chilek study, “Effect of Hatha Yoga on Stress and Recovery of Female Collegiate Athletes” where they concluded that “Hatha yoga practice appears to decrease stress in collegiate female athletes” and “appropriate incorporation in the training program may reduce negative effects of overtraining.”

 The research on the benefits of yoga for athletes is promising, so bring it on, already!

 Interested in training to become a yoga teacher online?
 Check out our post on online yoga teacher training!

 Bring on the yoga: 9 challenges…

 *Serious about wanting to use yoga to level-up your game and don’t want to mess around with YouTube?
-Click here to jump below for information on a program designed just for you at 50% off!
+Click here to jump below for information on a program designed just for you!